BuzzWallet

 How frequently do you use your BuzzCard?

-How would you rate accessibility to you BuzzCard balance?
+How would you rate accessibility to your BuzzCard balance?

 How would you rate your experience in acquiring tickets for campus events?

-After surveying a total of 73 participants and interviewing 7 of those 73 participants, we grouped together quotes from users by topic and areas of concern:
+After surveying a total of 73 participants and interviewing 7 of those 73 participants, we grouped together quotes from users by topic and areas of concern.
+This allowed us to get a clear view of what area frustrations and friction were arising from.

 From these quotes and from data gathered in the survey, we discerned three main pain points students were facing